Your Trusted Attorneys

 Human trafficking is one of the fastest growing criminal enterprises in the world, with a majority of cases falling under sexual exploitation.
 Over 100,000 children a year are forced into prostitution, contributing to a $9.8 billion industry in the US alone.

 District attorneys and law enforcement across the country are working to bring traffickers to justice – but that’s just one side of this very complex story.
 There are also countless businesses, such as online advertisers, social media platforms, motels and hotels, and transportation companies, that are profiting from the sexual exploitation of trafficking victims.
-That’s where civil lawsuits come into play.

 With a team of attorneys, therapists, private investigators, and other experts, we are on a mission to help sex trafficking victims get compensation from the companies who financially benefited from their victimization.

-About Our Team
+Our Comprehensive Team

 Pat McDonough